According to LinkedIn, 72% of recruiting leaders worldwide agree that employer brand has a significant impact on hiring success.

 Why Is Employer Branding So Important?

-In other words, employer branding is a mix of HR, internal and external communications, marketing and PR activities that present your company to potential new hires in the best possible light – both within the physical structure of your brand, and through digital branding initiatives.
+Employer branding is a mix of HR, internal and external communications, marketing and PR activities that present your company to potential new hires in the best possible light — both within the physical structure of your brand and through digital branding initiatives.

 So, how much does a workplace’s reputation matter to potential candidates?